Wardian CLI

 agent watch <target> returns a live snapshot with agent status, a provider-adapted transcript, sanitized retained terminal output, delivery details, and a cursor.
 Raw PTY text is not returned by default.
 Add --raw or --include raw_output only when debugging terminal rendering, ANSI/control sequences, or PTY transport behavior. raw_output.text may contain escape sequences and prompt repaint fragments.

 transcript is extracted from structured provider lines when Wardian has a provider adapter.
-This slice covers Codex, Claude, Gemini, OpenCode, and the mock provider.
-Gemini can backfill completed assistant text from Gemini chat logs, and OpenCode can backfill assistant text from its session database when the live TUI does not expose a clean structured line.
+This slice covers Codex, Claude, Gemini, Antigravity, OpenCode, and the mock provider.
+Gemini can backfill completed assistant text from Gemini chat logs, Antigravity can backfill completed assistant text from its conversation transcript, and OpenCode can backfill assistant text from its session database when the live TUI does not expose a clean structured line.
 Ambiguous provider lines fall back to sanitized terminal output until provider-specific transcript adapters are added. output is the compatibility surface for --until output:<substring> and is cleaned of common ANSI, OSC, cursor, and clear-line controls.
 Internally, marker matching also checks transcript text and the raw PTY tap so existing token-based automation keeps working without returning raw text by default.

 Add --until to block until status:<status>, output:<substring>, event:<kind>, or delivery:<state> is observed. watch accepts only one name or UUID in this slice. --follow is reserved and returns not_supported.

 Use --until output:<token> only when you explicitly need the older output-substring mode, such as manual provider output matching or compatibility with agents that cannot run wardian reply.
+Output markers are weaker evidence than structured replies because they are derived from transcript or terminal output.
 Other explicit watch conditions such as status:<status>, event:<kind>, and delivery:<state> also preserve the watch-based behavior. ask rejects all, class:<ClassName>, and reserved --thread usage with not_supported.

 wardian send --as-command "/goal test" --to coder-a1